RaihanEXE99/Binary-Bot/README.md

 Username:Raihan-Chowdhury

-Project Details:(Backend Focused)
+## Project Details:(Backend Focused) ⚠️
-Binary Bot is a Web Application, which is created with Django,Python,JavaScript,Html,Css,Tailwind,sqlite3 Etc
+Binary Bot is a Web Application, which is created with 🔥 Django
+🔥 Python
+🔥 JavaScript
+🔥 Tailwind
+🔥 Sqlite3 Etc

 This is a web application that that will judge your code ,(like uri,codeforce etc)